 Abigail’s eyes snapped opened wide.
 ‘There are others?
 More bears?’

 Patrick sighed.
 ‘Not exactly, but you’ll see in the morning.
 He yawned too.
 ‘It’s very late.
 Just have a good nights rest.
-Good night.’
+Come on, follow me.’